tanboonjoon/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Each command must be executed within 5 seconds
+6. Should be able to be run using different languages(Japanese,Korean)
+7. Should allow enhancement at all time
+8. Should be able to recover it data following a natural or human-induced
+9. Should be able to last for 10 year become it become obsolete disaster

 ## Appendix D : Glossary